oliverhvidsten/handball/README.md

 `dict_to_str`: Creates a string represetantion of a dictionary (for debugging)

 `ProbabilityStack`: Holds randomly generated values between 0-1 to be used in the randomized parts of the simulation.
 Preallocates for speed.
+- `pop`: Access a random number and remove it from the stack.
+If this function runs out of random numbers, it immediately regenerates itself.